Aluminum building wiring: Older homes

 When utility grade AA-1350 alloy aluminum wire was first used in branch circuit wiring in the early 1960s, solid aluminum wire was installed the same way as copper wire with the same electrical devices.

-For smaller branch circuits with solid wires (15-/20-A circuits) typical connections of an electrical wire to an electrical device are usually made by wrapping the wire around a screw on the device, also called a terminal, and then tightening the screw.
+For smaller branch circuits with solid wires (15 or 20 A circuits) typical connections of an electrical wire to an electrical device are usually made by wrapping the wire around a screw on the device, also called a terminal, and then tightening the screw.
 At around the same time the use of steel screws became more common than brass screws for electrical devices.

 Over time, many of these terminations with solid aluminum wire began to fail due to improper connection techniques and the dissimilar metals having different resistances and significantly different coefficients of thermal expansion, as well as problems with properties of the solid wires.
 These connection failures generated heat under electrical load and caused overheated connections.

 The larger size stranded aluminum wires don't have the same historical problems as solid aluminum wires, and the common terminations for larger size wires are dual-rated terminations called lugs.
 These lugs are typically made with a coated aluminum alloy, which can accommodate either an aluminum wire or a copper wire.
 Larger stranded aluminum wiring with proper terminations is generally considered safe, since long-term installations have proven its reliability.